lannguyen1106/snoopy_kitty_recognition/README.md

-# Snoopy Kitty Prediction Machine
+# Snoopy Kitty Prediction Machine using Tensorflow
 A website application written in python Flask to predict dog and cat from users' uploaded images.
 This web application will use a trained model using Tensorflow 2.0-beta1 to predict the images.

 ## Web Application Features